rrequero/heroku-masterclass/README.md

 4. Create the server to run your app.

-Create a file with name `server.js` and next content:
+Create a file with name `server.js` and next content.
+Replace `<app-name>` with the name of your app.

 ```